synthetic-borealis/react-scrollbar/README.md

-# Custom scrollbar component for React
+# Scrollbar component for React

 Based on a method from
 a [blog post](https://www.thisdot.co/blog/creating-custom-scrollbars-with-react) written by Tom